City of Lies: Release

 The first trailer for the film, originally titled LAbyrinth, was released on May 21, 2018, which would have been the Notorious B.I.G.'s 46th birthday.
 Following the merger between Open Road Films and IM Global to form Global Road Entertainment, the film was retitled City of Lies and given a release date of September 7, 2018, the 22nd anniversary of the murder of Tupac Shakur.
 In August 2018, the film was pulled from the schedule, reportedly due to an ongoing lawsuit involving Depp and the film's location manager; no new release date was announced.

 On August 23, 2018, the Daily Beast reported that Depp's legal trouble was used as a scapegoat.
 It suggested that the Los Angeles Police Department may have been trying to suppress the film, in which it is negatively portrayed, or that there were other major players who did not want the film released.
 In July 2020, Adam Tod Brown argued that the film was suppressed so Voletta Wallace cannot reopen the Notorious B.I.G. murder case to sue the LAPD.
 On August 29, 2018, Bank Leumi filed another lawsuit against Miramax over millions of dollars in unpaid guarantees caused by pulling the film from release.

 City of Lies was first premiered in Italy when it was screened on December 9, 2018, out of competition, at the Noir in Festival as the closing film of the event.
 It received a limited release in Italy on January 10, 2019.
 The film was released on Blu-ray in Italy on June 19, 2019.
+On September 5, 2021, the film was presented for the first time in France when it was screened out of competition at the Deauville American Film Festival.
+Depp and Furman presented the film at the festival where Depp was a guest of honor.

 On March 4, 2021, Saban Films announced that it had taken over the distribution rights, and scheduled the movie for release on March 19, 2021.
 In October 2021, Highland Film Group picked up international rights to the film for worldwide sales and marketing.